locallyoptimistic/LocallyOptimistic/content/post/code-as-configuration.md

 Here's an example report that has to be cleaned and processed, and is subject to change without warning:

-XXX Insert Screenshot of Example Gross Report Here XXX
+{{< figure src="/img/code-as-configuration-example.png" title="An example of a poorly formatted excel report.">}}

+In this report there are blank rows, empty columns on either side of the data, and what amounts to effectively two different tables within one spreadsheet.
 You can relieve yourself and the rest of your engineering team from this burden by using the architecture above and letting the analysts maintain this system for themselves.

 It turns out that: